Fluid Intelligence vs Crystallised Intelligence: What

 Learners complete matrix reasoning tests to measure fluid intelligence (Raven, 1938).
 These tests show geometric patterns, asking learners to find the missing piece.
 Raven's Progressive Matrices (Raven, 1938) is a common tool.

-Matrix reasoning tests present visual patterns with missing elements that test-takers must complete by identifying underlying rules and relationships.
-These assessments measure pure reasoning ability without relying on language skills or prior knowledge, making them ideal for evaluating fluid intelligence across diverse populations.
-The Raven's Progressive Matrices remains the gold standard, requiring individuals to analyse geometric patterns and select the correct missing piece from multiple options.
+Matrix reasoning tests show visual patterns with missing parts.
+Test-takers complete them by finding the rules and relationships behind the pattern.
+These tests measure reasoning without relying on language skills or prior knowledge, so they suit a wide range of learners.
+Raven's Progressive Matrices remains the gold standard, asking people to analyse geometric patterns and choose the correct missing piece from several options.

 Matrix reasoning tasks are a popular method for assessing an individual's fluid intelligence, or the ability to solve abstract problems and think critically.
 These tasks require the test-taker to identify patterns and relationships within a series of shapes and symbols, and then apply the identified rules to solve new problems.